-One of the most common mistakes that startups commit in marketing is choosing the social media networks without much strategy.
+One of the most common mistakes that startups commit in marketing is choosing the social media networks without a proper strategy.
 Most of the times, they put efforts on a social network, just because the competition is doing it….
 Well, if all your competitors are on Facebook, not necessarily you should prioritize it too!

 Facebook, Twitter, LinkedIn, Tumblr, Reddit, Pinterest, and Instagram, all are great content promotion and community building tools, but it doesn’t mean they all are great for your business too.
 You must know the fact that each social media platform has its unique characteristics.
 Knowing the details of what each network is good at can help you filter out the best platforms for your startup.

 Let’s know what some of the most popular social networks are good for:

 Facebook works great for existing customers who enjoy visual posts like pictures and video.

 Twitter has more of potential customers who respond well to links (e.g. blog links).